-For $40/yr.
-(60-day free trial)You can access step-by-step cooking classes from your favorite Food Network chefs, culinary experts, award-winning chefs, cookbook authors, and even surprise celebrity guests.
-Get exclusive recipes and hundreds of on-demand classes you can follow along with at your own pace, rewinding and skipping as needed.
+For $40 per year (and a 60-day free trial), you can access step-by-step cooking classes from your favorite Food Network chefs, culinary experts, award-winning chefs, cookbook authors, and even surprise celebrity guests.
+Get exclusive recipes and hundreds of on-demand classes you can follow along with at your own pace.

 You can also feel good about the purchase as every subscription sees up to 100 meals go to kids living with hunger through a partnership with the charitable organization No Kid Hungry.

 We've all been there: you have a fridge full of leftovers, and you're trying to figure out what to do with them instead of throwing everything in the trash.
 One of the neat features of this app is a section that helps you figure that out.
-Type in up to three ingredients you have left in your fridge and see some ideas of what you can make.
-For example, I added chicken, rice, and mozzarella cheese and received recipe suggestions for items like white chicken and cheese broccoli casserole and east risotto.
+Type in up to three ingredients you have left in your fridge and get inspired.
+For example, I added chicken, rice, and mozzarella cheese and received recipe suggestions for items like white chicken and cheese broccoli casserole and easy risotto.

 You can also get recipe ideas from other users, including friends, family members, and bloggers, save and share recipes, and clip them from favorite websites.
 Another handy feature is the ability to create a shared grocery list that everyone in the family can access.

-Most features are free, but you can get more via a Pro membership ($21.92/yr. or $2,17/mo., both with a 30-day free trial.), including recipes that cater specifically to specific diets using advanced search filters, nutritional insights, and unlimited recipe uploads.
+Most features are free, but you can get more via a Pro membership ($24.99 per year or $2.99 per month, both with a 30-day free trial), including recipes that cater to specific diets using advanced search filters, nutritional insights, and unlimited recipe uploads.

-If you feel like you have developed a talent you want to share with others, use this app to upload your own recipes to share with the community of users, including photos, videos, and step-by-step instructions.
+If you feel like you've developed a talent you want to share with others, use this app to upload your recipes to share with the community of users, including photos, videos, and step-by-step instructions.

-The app has thousands of free recipes, tips, and articles through which you can peruse as well, along with instructional videos and skills tutorials.
+The app has thousands of free recipes, tips, and articles through that you can peruse as well, along with instructional videos and skills tutorials.
 Save favorite recipes in your own personalized digital cookbook.

 A grocery list will be automatically generated based on recipes you choose, and you can convert measurements as needed, right in the app.
 Once you've made a recipe, rate and share it with others to keep the conversation, and the cooking, going.

 While this app isn't just for cooking and recipes, it's a great resource when you're looking for a show-stopping dish for your next gathering, kids event, or themed party.
-Find everything from creative ways to cut sandwiches that kids will love to the best way to serve cute apps or a creative way to make your fruit kebabs pop.
-I used this app, for example, to find a recipe for adorable little strawberry and cream cheese Santa Claus apps for a Christmas party.
+Find everything from creative ways to cut sandwiches that kids will love to the best way to serve cute appetizers.
+I used this app, for example, to find a recipe for adorable little strawberry and cream cheese Santa Claus appetizers for a Christmas party.